mwgielen/jackal/README.md

 ## Dependencies and installation
+Jackal only works on Python 3.
 Jackal requires [python-libnmap](https://github.com/savon-noir/python-libnmap) and [elasticsearch_dsl](https://github.com/elastic/elasticsearch-dsl-py) to function.
-To use the jk-netdiscover tool, netdiscover should be installed.
-Jackal seems to work fine in python3, use python2 at your own risk.
+Some of the included tools require some other install tools on your system, for example jk-netdiscover requires netdiscover.

-Thispackage can be installed with `pip3 install jackal` or the latest version can be installed with `python3 setup.py install`.
+This package can be installed with `pip install jackal` or the latest version can be installed with `python setup.py install`.

 ## Usage